element36-io/ebics-java-service/README.md

 - Read daily statements including account balance and transactions of multiple accounts
 - Trigger payments from your bank account(s)

-## Start the service & quickly take a look at the API
+## Start the service & take a look at the API

-    docker run -p 8093:8043 e36io/ebics-service
+    docker run -p 8093:8093 e36io/ebics-service

 Open [Swagger on localhost:8093](http://localhost:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/) in your